NepaKN/Linux_CTf_Writeups/Write-ups/Challenge_3/experience.md

-It states The Largest Log,
+# A huge one!
+The Largest Log.
 It must be big.
 A big enough.
 Elephant?
 Gigantic?
-MB?
-GB?
-TB?
 This is a pretty big hint!